hadamove/poms/README.md

 # POMS - Portable Molecular Surface

-This project uses [wgpu, a Rust implementation of WebGPU,](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) that easy easily portable to the majority of platforms on which it runs natively.
-The application also supports simpler space-fill visualisation of molecules.
+This project uses [wgpu, a Rust implementation of WebGPU,](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) that is easily portable to the majority of platforms.
+Besides hte SES representation, the application also supports simpler space-fill visualisation of molecules.

 ## Setup